rainard/blogstatic/wp-content/themes/resumo/readme.txt

 2. Click Upload Theme and Choose File, then select the theme's .zip file.
 Click Install Now.
 3. Click Activate to use your new theme right away.

+== How to update Resumo Core ==

+If you are using free version of the theme, just remove Resumo Core from your plugins, download and install new core plugin from our official website (https://frenify.com/project/resumo/).
+If you are using PRO version of the theme, it can be updated in one click

 == Copyright ==

-Resumo WordPress Theme, Copyright 2021 frenify
+Resumo WordPress Theme, Copyright 2022 frenify
 Resumo is distributed under the terms of the GNU GPL.

 This program is free software: you can redistribute it and/or modify